Health Information and Tools > Patient Care Handouts > Stapedectomy: What to Expect at Home

 You may have some ear pain or a headache and be slightly dizzy for several days after the surgery.

 Your ear will probably feel blocked or stuffy.
-This usually gets better as the eardrum heals and after the doctor takes the cotton or gauze packing out of the ear canal.
-The doctor will take out the packing 1 to 2 weeks after surgery.
-Some bloody fluid may drain from your ear for 1 to 3 days after the packing is removed.
+This usually gets better as the eardrum heals and the foam packing or ointment dissolves.
+The packing will dissolve about 1 to 2 weeks after surgery.
+Some bloody fluid may drain from your ear for a few days after surgery.

 Your hearing may improve right away.
 But often it takes about 2 to 4 weeks to notice a difference.
 Hearing often continues to improve in the 2 months after surgery.